Vizzuality/gfw-doc-api/source/includes/api/_dataset.md

 </aside>

 ### CSV
-Now, CSV Dataset only support files separated by semicolon.
-TSV not supported.
+At the current moment CSV Dataset only supports files delimited with semicolons.
+TSV files are not supported.

-The `connectorUrl` must be a accessible csv file.
+The `connectorUrl` must be an accessible CSV file.
 Zip, tar, tar.zip, tsv not supported.

 CSV Dataset has some optional fields in the creation process, that they are: